Trump campaign skeptical of Iowa Democrats’ ‘quality control’ claims

 He wasn’t alone.

-Brad Parscale, the campaign manager for President Trump’s 2020 reelection bad retweeted and different article and commented “Quality control = rigged?” and adding an emoji signifying quizzical thought.
+Brad Parscale, the campaign manager for President Trump’s 2020 reelection bid, retweeted a different article and commented “Quality control = rigged?” and adding an emoji signifying quizzical thought.

-Kayleigh McEnany, the campaign’s national press secretary, used he same emoji amid her comment on a Fox News Channel headline “Still No Results.”
+Kayleigh McEnany, the campaign’s national press secretary, used he same emoji amid her comment on a Fox News Channel headline “Still No Results” to which she added “Dems rigging it at the Iowa Caucuses!”

 Sign up for Daily Newsletters